maurice-schleussinger/awesome-open-science/README.md

 A curated list of information, resources and tools about Open Science, Open Access and Open Research Data 🔬‍ 💻.
 <br>
 Entries marked with ✨ are especially recommended by the author.
+Resources in other language than English are marked with the corresponding flag 🇩🇪.
 <br>

 Contributions are very welcome.
 Please check the [Contribution Guidelines](contributing.md) before submitting a pull request. 👌